Introduction to ECC

 - To crack my PGP key, an attacker needs to expend the same amount of energy as bringing the Mediterranean sea to boil.

-- My Ledger Nano X uses a 256-bit ECC key.
+- A typical crypto wallet uses a 256-bit ECC key.

-- To crack my Ledger Nano X key, an attacker needs to expend the same amount of energy as bringing all the water on Earth to boil.
+- To crack my this key, an attacker needs to expend the same amount of energy as bringing all the water on Earth to boil.

 - ECC offers 400 times more security with a key that is 8 times smaller.